Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type: BPS loops in 4d gauge theories on

 \subsection{Deformation quantization and algebra of loop operators}

-Following \cite{Ito:2011ea}, we define the deformation quantization of the vev of loop operators using the Weyl-Wigner transformation, also known as Weyl quantization.
-The Weyl-Wigner transformation \(\widehat{f}(\widehat{\bm a}, \widehat{\bm b})\) of a function \(f({\bm a}, {\bm b})\) is efficiently computed using the formula:
+Following \cite{Ito:2011ea}, we define the deformation quantization of the VEVs of loop operators using the Weyl--Wigner transformation, also known as Weyl quantization.
+The Weyl--Wigner transformation \(\widehat{f}(\widehat{\bm a}, \widehat{\bm b})\) of a function \(f({\bm a}, {\bm b})\) can be computed efficiently using the formula: